 Combining an Accounting and Law Degree: How to Do It

 Individuals who are interested in attaining education in both accounting and law should note that there are several ways to accomplish this objective.
-One of the most practical options is to attain a Bachelor’s degree in accounting as the prerequisite for entry into law school.
-In addition to providing you with substantive education and experience in the field of accounting, this option affords you the opportunity to attain your law degree and specialize in legal matters that pertain to the management of a company’s finances.
-While in law school, once you’ve taken your basic courses, you can select classes which will help build upon your accounting knowledge, such as business or economics courses.
+One of the most practical options is to earn a Bachelor’s degree in accounting as the prerequisite for entry into law school.
+It provides you with substantive education and experience in the field of accounting.
+It also affords you the opportunity to attain your law degree and specialize in legal matters that pertain to the management of a company’s finances.
+While in law school, once you’ve taken your basic courses, you can select classes that will help build upon your accounting knowledge, such as business or economics courses.

-Another way to combine accounting with law is to look into a joint degree program, such as a J.D. and Master’s of Accounting double major offered by some law schools, in which a student with a Bachelor’s degree (preferably, but not necessarily, in accounting or business) enrolls in a program which will result in a J.D., but takes courses from the Master’s in Accounting program as well.
-Law degrees typically take three years to complete– although the joint degree program may take a bit longer– and as a result of these combined studies, the student would emerge a J.D. with a Master’s in Accounting.
+Another way to combine accounting with law is to look into a joint degree program, such as a J.D. and Master’s of Accounting double major offered by some law schools.
+A student with a bachelor’s degree (preferably, but not necessarily, in accounting or business) enrolls in a program that will result in a J.D. but takes courses from the Master’s in Accounting program as well.
+Law degrees typically take three years to complete– although the joint degree program may take a bit longer.
+As a result of these combined studies, the student would emerge a J.D. with a Master’s in Accounting.
 According to U.S. News, obtaining a dual degree will help to reduce time and money spent, because in many cases, courses overlap in both departments.
 A student in a joint degree program would, in theory, take one course but apply the credit toward two degrees!.

-With a joint degree, your options are vast: an accountant with knowledge of the law can most efficiently handle complex tax issues, while an attorney with accountancy expertise would be an asset to any firm looking to offer its clients all possible services.
+With a joint degree, your options are vast.
+An accountant with knowledge of the law can most efficiently handle complex tax issues.
+An attorney with accountancy expertise would be an asset to any firm looking to offer its clients all possible services.
 If you are thinking about pursuing a career in either accounting or law, combining the two degrees is perhaps the best way to help optimize your vocational opportunities.